fabriziogiordano/policy/terms-of-service.md

 Termination and Modification
 ----------------------------

-We can't be everything to everybody; if you're doing something we or law enforcement believe to be objectionable, we may suspend or terminate your access/account, and may investigate the matter further.
+We can’t be everything to everybody; if you’re doing something we or law enforcement believe to be objectionable, we may suspend or terminate your access/account, and may investigate the matter further.

 Vimeo may stop or modify its services.
 We may also delete or restrict accounts.
 We need to be able to use our business judgment to operate in the way or manner best suited to our needs.